 Since 1991, many local theatre people had talked about wanting to do an awards show.
 But it was Mark Edelman of Theater League who brought the template from a similar awards program to Phoenix from Kansas City.
 The former Arizona Film, Theatre & Television (AFT&T) was asked to be the objective tabulator and “keeper of the ballots,” and AFT&T members along with Valley theatres organized the first awards program for Stage West at the Herberger Theater Center.

 Hoping to at least break even for their first attempt, organizers were stunned to learn that by noon, tickets for Stage West had sold out!
-A few quick phone calls, and arrangements were made to move the obviously popular new event to the larger Center Stage, where the awards have been held all but two of the ten years.
-Scottsdale Center for the Arts was the venue one year, and the Paul Galvin Theatre on the campus of Arizona State University another.
+A few quick phone calls, and arrangements were made to move the obviously popular new event to the larger Center Stage, where the awards were held for many years.
+The Paul Galvin Theatre on the campus of Arizona State University was a venue as well for one year.
+In 2019, the awards moved to the Scottsdale Center for the Performing Arts and they continue to be held at that location.

 For the first few years, the awards were called the Zony Awards, aptly named by AFT&T member Bob Garthwaite.
 However, a few years later, in an attempt to register the name, Sony Corporation lawyers told AFT&T the name “Zony” could no longer be used because of confusion it might create with “Sony.”
 Former AFT&T board member Rosanne Armijo helped create “ariZoni” and the new logo, and it's been ariZoni ever since.